ibet10/se_project_aroundtheus/README.md

 **Links**

-Link to presentation will be added and project will be published to GitHub after review.
+Link to the presentation will be added after project is reviewed and will be published to GitHub after corrections are made.